SlothBorg/Dungeon23/Dungeon/Level 1/Room_8.md

 Scattered though out the cave are piles of stones, each topped with a **crystalline stalactites**, glowing with the same eerie **pale blue light**.

 A dozen or so yards into the cave a large pile of rubble stretches from one side of the cave to the other.
 You can just make out the **blue glow** beyond.
-With some work you could squeeze over the pile or fallen rocks... you think.
+With some work you could squeeze over the pile of fallen rocks... you think.

 From under the closest cairn, you can see a glint of steel.